Complying with the Heat Network (Metering and Billing) Regulations 2014 for heat suppliers.

-BEIS is working towards launching a public consultation in 2018 on a revised methodology for assessing the cost effectiveness of metering for district and communal heat networks.
+BEIS is working towards launching a public consultation on a revised methodology for assessing the cost effectiveness of metering for district and communal heat networks.
 Accordingly, Safety & Standards will take a pragmatic approach for any non-compliance with this requirement until a new tool and re-testing date is in place.
-The consultation will also seek views on some additional areas where the regulations could benefit from clarification following the first two years of implementation.
+The consultation will also seek views on some additional areas where the regulations could benefit from clarification following the first three years of implementation.

 The Financial Conduct Authority (FCA) has confirmed that it would not be appropriate for them (the FCA) to impose fines or other disciplinary measures in respect of a breach of the requirement within the heat network (metering and billing) regulations 2014 (as amended), that certain heat suppliers must test whether it is cost-effective to fit heat meters in multi-occupancy buildings, and where appropriate, fit them by 31 December 2016.

 Furthermore, it is unlikely that the FCA would take other regulatory action (where a heat supplier was separately regulated by the FCA) if the only non-compliance was in relation to the requirement to test for and fit meters where cost effective.
 As such, it is not considered necessary for a heat supplier to inform the FCA if it has been unable to meet this requirement.

 Following the planned public consultation, BEIS intends to launch a new cost effectiveness tool and accompanying regulatory amendments.

 Frequently asked questions